 The American Psychiatric Association (APA, 2000) Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR) identifies two categories of sexual disorders: paraphilias and sexual dysfunctions.
 In DSM-5, though, the subject is classified into three chapters, particularly sexual dysfunctions, gender dysphoria, and paraphilic disorders.
-Review this study guide and learn more about gender and sexuality disorders, its nursing care management, interventions, and assessment.

 - Paraphilias are characterized by any intense and persistent sexual interest other than sexual interest in genital stimulation or preparatory fondling with phenotypically normal, physiologically mature, consenting human partners.